 How do I become a designated essential visitor?

-How do outdoor visits work?
+How do indoor and outdoor visits work?

 - Residents residing in a site currently under confirmed outbreak and/or on individual isolation precautions are not permitted visitors